Mtik333/pracaInzynierska/README.md

-# Finding Rough Set Reducts with Ant Colony Optimization
+# Finding Rough Set Reducts with Ant Colony Optimization and Fish Search Algorithms
-First attempts on Ant Colony Optimization solving the problem of finding possibly the best reduct in dataset.
+Ant Colony Optimization and Fish Search algorithms for finding possibly the best reduct in rough set.

 0.0.1 - 29.06.2017